dabizi/remembweb/README.md

 # remembweb

+Progress :
+- Currently saving data

+Next steps :
+- Need to save the different answers provided by the users
+- Possibility to save an image

 A project similar to the Memrise app but with the possibility to create and save your own Q/A while on the web, with a simple add-on.

 Add-on to save data - Cross Browser Extension